-Raise your hand if are you tired of Latinx being portrayed always as undocumented, maids or narcos; ok, I can’t see you and you can’t see me, but I assure you my hand is up and I hope yours is too!
+Raise your hand if are you tired of our Latinx gente being portrayed as undocumented, maids or narcos; ok, I can’t see you and you can’t see me, but I assure you my hand is up!

-That’s why I enjoyed so much watching the “Diary of a Future President”, an American comedy series created for Ilana Pena for Disney+ and it’s the first series that showcases a little latina girl (Tess Romero) who becomes the first Latina President (Gina Rodriguez).
+That’s why I enjoyed watching the “Diary of a Future President,” an American comedy series created for Ilana Pena for Disney+ and it’s the first series that showcases a little latina girl (Tess Romero) who becomes the first Latina President (Gina Rodriguez).

-The show tackles issues as going from a girl to a teenager (sounds easy, uh?
-Well, if you are a woman, you know it’s not), losing your dad (certainly worse) and now accepting that your mom is dating again, and your older brother being…a typical teenager, in other words, a pain to deal with.
+The show tackles issues such as the transition from a girl to a teenager (sounds easy, uh?
+Well, if you are a woman, you know it’s not), losing your dad (certainly worse) and now accepting that your mom is dating again, and your older brother is being…a typical teenager – in other words, a pain to deal with.
 But all of that is done in a beautiful and funny way.
-This is not a drama, people, it’s life.
-And the best thing about the show is that is trying to teach you something without being preachy nor leaning on the typical stereotypes of Latinx people.
-The Romero family happened to be Latin but they could have been from anywhere else and would have still made sense.
-Because all the important things in life; love, family, loss, friendship…are, in essence, universal.
+This is not a drama, people – it’s life.
+And the best thing about the show is that it’s trying to teach you something without being preachy or leaning on the typical stereotypes of Latinx people.
+The Romero family happens to be Latin but they could have been from anywhere else and the show would have still made perfect sense – because all the important things in life; love, family, loss, friendship…are, in essence, universal.

-Thank you Gina for making this happen and you guys make sure to watch it!
+Thank you Gina for making this happen and make sure to tune in on Disney+!